NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Pilgrim's Token.md

-**Prerequisites** trained in Religion
+**Prerequisites** trained in Religion; follower of a specific religion
 * * *
-You carry a small token of protection from a site holy to your faith, or you touched your religious symbol to a relic or altar at such a site.
-So long as this token is in your possession, when you tie an adversary's initiative roll, you go first.
+You carry a small token of protection from a site holy to your faith.
+You gain a wooden religious symbol for your deity for free.
+As long as this religious symbol is in your possession, when you tie an adversary's initiative roll, you go first.

-**Special** If you select this feat at 1st level, you receive your pilgrim's token for free.
-Alternately, if you have a religious symbol, it is already attuned, as described above.

-If you select this feat at a later level, or if you lose your pilgrim's token, you must purchase or Craft a replacement and attune it at a holy site.
-Such a token usually costs at least 2 sp, and the attunement takes 10 minutes of prayer and requires a successful DC 20 Religion check check.
-Your GM might adjust the price and DC depending on the token's material and quality and the religious significance of the site; the more significant the location, the easier the attunement.
+If you lose this religious symbol, you must purchase or Craft a replacement and attune it.
+Such a token usually costs at least 1 sp, and the attunement takes 10 minutes of prayer.
+You can also attune a different religious symbol with the same amount of time, but you lose the benefit of the previous religious symbol.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*